Tanaya-27/Tanaya-27/README.md

 👩🏽‍💻 Most recently, I have worked on [a working game of Othello](https://github.com/Tanaya-27/java-othello-game)

-🌱 I’m currently learning **Software Development, AI Methods and Formal Reasoning** amongst other topics.
+🌱 I’m currently learning **Software Development, AI Methods and Formal Reasoning** amongst other topics

 💬 Ask me about **Fast Fashion, Yoga, and Goals-Setting**